Resolve tier-1 tickets in your brand voice.

 What Alex does on tier-1 support

-The repetitive 70% — resolved in your voice, with humans saving their time for the conversations that matter.
+The repetitive questions — resolved in your voice, with humans saving their time for the conversations that matter.

 Trained on real past responses.
 Indistinguishable from your best support agent's replies.

-Email, chat, helpdesk (Zendesk / Intercom / webhooks), Slack — wherever your customers ask, Alex answers.
+Email, chat, helpdesk (Zendesk, Intercom, or any helpdesk via webhook), Slack — wherever your customers ask, Alex answers.

 Negative sentiment detected → Alex escalates instantly to a human with the full context.